camunda/camunda/docs/src/java-client/get-started.md

 You did it!
 You want to see how the workflow instance is executed?

-Unfortunately, we have no UI for Zeebe, yet.
+Unfortunately, we don't have a UI for Zeebe yet.

-But we can use a [topic subscription] for the monitoring of the workflow instance.
+But we can use a [topic subscription] to monitor the workflow instance.
-When the topic subscription is open then we receive all events which are written while the execution of the workflow instance.
+When the topic subscription is open, then we receive all events which are written during execution of the workflow instance.
 The given handler is invoked for each received event.

 Add the following lines to the main class to print all events: